gforge/reactstrap-md-textarea/README.md

 ### 3.1.0

-- Updated to React 18
+- Updated to React 18 and other dependencies
 - Dropped Flow support
 - Moved to eslint setup